 Custom Coins Carry the Theme and the Day

 Custom coins can have a huge impact on your next event, outing, promotion, or campaign by carrying the theme through to another level.
-That’s what we found when we talked to a disparate group that included schools, non-profits, as well as large and small companies who used coins as part of their overall marketing efforts.
+That’s what we found when we talked to a disparate group that included schools, non-profits, as well as large and small companies who used custom coins as part of their overall marketing efforts.
 Unlike paper-based products which can be thrown away, there is something uniquely “sticky” about coins that makes people want to keep them.
-Which makes using coins a natural extension of many marketing activities.
+Which makes using promotional coins a natural extension of many marketing activities.

 Coins Provide the Hook for Pirate Treasure Theme at Irving Arts Center Event